-There's nothing better than a good classic Beef Stroganoff!
-The meat gets so tender and flavorful, the sauce is sooooo creamy and delicious - it's really quite possibly one of my favorite things to eat.
-It tastes like it's been cooking for hours, when in reality you can make this dish in about 30 minutes.
+This is a Classic Beef Stroganoff Recipe!
+Beef Stroganoff is one of the best comfort foods, and it is really simple to make.
+The beef gets so tender and flavorful simmering in a sauce that is sooooo creamy and delicious.
+This dish is really quite possibly one of my favorite dinners.
+It is super rich and hearty and it tastes like it’s been cooking for hours, when in reality you can make this dish in about 30 minutes.

-There are tons of variations on it, this is the most simple way possible to make it, in my opinion.
-If you want to jazz things up a bit you can add some fresh dill - it gives it some more dimension in flavor, or some paprika.
+There are tons of variations to making Stroganoff, but I think this is the most simple way possible to make it.
+If you want to jazz things up a bit you can add some fresh dill – it gives it some more dimension in flavor, or some paprika.
 Adding some crushed red pepper has never hurt anything either.
-This 'stew' is really really good, and goes great over pasta or potatoes, or just in a bowl with a spoon.
+This ‘stew’ is really really good, and goes great over pasta or potatoes, or just in a bowl with a spoon.

 looking for other great beef recipes? check these out:

 here’s a video of me making this classic beef stroganoff recipe:

 - Prep Time: 20 minutes

 - Carbohydrate Content: 14.2g